 Alexis Madrigal

-American journalist, staff writer and editor who has written for Wired and The Atlantic, co‑founder of the COVID Tracking Project, author of Powering the Dream, and co-host of KQED's Forum.
+American journalist, staff writer and editor (Wired, The Atlantic, Fusion).
+Co-founder of The COVID Tracking Project, host of KQED's Forum, author of Powering the Dream and host of the Containers audio documentary.

 Compare Your Trajectory